stomaszek/scoreboard/README.md

 - project defined and build managed using maven
 - no javadoc comments added
 - additional libraries reduced to minimum - just java used
+- validation and wrong usage reported by exceptions with detailed info in messages

 ## Non-technical assumptions
 - teams identified by name - uniques of team name assumed